A Dozen Easy and Clever Organization & Craft Room Storage Ideas

 This is a recent project I did to organize some ribbon spools I had.
 The ribbon is so pretty I figured it could not only be useful to my crafts, but also pose at artwork for my craft room.

 Another double duty artwork idea, I hung wire baskets with chicken wire to create a place for all my craft paints.
+These were from the Dollar Spot at Target.

 This caddy goes with me if I work outside of my craft room.
 I made it out of a utensil kitchen caddy I found at a thrift store.